 So even if we realise we are no-self — that we are nothing — we have to also realise that we are also the self.
 Unity and duality both exist on some level.
 Just because a self cannot be consciously identified as a thing — an experience localised in space and time — does not necessarily mean that it is an illusion.
 Remember that when we microscopically examine the reality of matter, it too slips through our fingers and making us question its reality, before stubbing our toe on a lump of it reminds us that it still has a substantial level of existence: in other words, "thingness" is not the measure of existence or reality.

 Just as it takes a certain sort of person who is comfortable with atheism, it also takes a certain type of person able to embrace nihilism.
 It does not necessarily have anything to do with spiritual maturity, as many in the Advaita movement like to think.
 This is why nihilism and atheism often go hand-in-hand, and why proponents of both reject theistic religion with the same scorn.
 This is also why modern self-enquiry investigations are so dry and reductionist — the sort of arguments that come from the intellect and not the heart.
 If you have ever heard modern Advaitic teachers you will know what I mean, despite the fact that many of the traditional Advaita teachers were themselves deeply religious.
-And as modern society become increasingly secular and open to atheism, it naturally opens to nihilism, which is one reason why social order is breaking down.
+And as modern society becomes increasingly secular and open to atheism, it naturally opens to nihilism, which is one reason why social order is breaking down.
 If moral codes do not mean anything anymore, outside of the repercussions of getting caught breaking the law, then society starts to break apart as social cohesion disintegrates in favour of radical individualism.

 And it is in this culture that neo-Advaita thrives, the sort of Advaita whose nihilism is not tempered by scriptural knowledge, meditative practice and ethical codes.
 This is why modern Advaita is becoming so popular, and why Western mushroom teachers are popping up everywhere.
 Neo-advaita is the religion of a nihilistic society, and it dovetails perfectly into the scientific reductionism that grips our age.